Check out our latest updates!

 Let Blue and Red side leaders plan their flights separately.
 Send them to the Game Lead to merge them.

 Send a CF mission file with a general situation (airspace, intel scenario) to the Blue and Red leader.
 Let them plan their side's flights.
 Send the Blue and Red CF mission files back to the Game Lead, who will import the Blue and Red flights into a single CF mission.

 See flights' positions.
 Check your timings.

 Playback your mission using a timeline control tool.
-All important events, such as vulnerability times, on-station times and TOTs, are highlighted for easier overview.
+All important events, such as on-station times and TOTs, are highlighted for easier overview.
 Hit play or move the slider and watch where the flights are in various phases of the mission.
 Or jump to significant events using the controls below.